nacos-group/nacos-group.github.io/docs/en-us/v2/ecology/use-nacos-with-spring-boot.md

 ---
-title: Quick Start for Nacos Spring Boot Projects
+title: Nacos with Spring Boot Projects
 keywords: Nacos,Spring Boot
 description: Quick Start for Nacos Spring Boot Projects
 ---

-# Quick Start for Nacos Spring Boot Projects
+# Nacos with Spring Boot Projects

 This quick start introduces how to enable Nacos configuration management and service discovery features for your Spring Boot project.